NOTTINGHAM TRENT UNIVERSITY - INVESTING IN EXCELLENCE

 Internationally renowned research

-Postgraduate students are considered to be members of the wider academic community and are involved in seminars and workshops across the College of Arts and Science.
+Postgraduate students are considered to be members of the wider academic community and are involved in seminars and workshops.
 This activity, alongside the expert supervision which guides their research, involves them in the international research community.
 Many members of staff have international reputations and there are a number of specialist centres, scholarly journals and a book series.

-With such a diverse research culture, students are exposed to a range of research methods and benefit from the multidisciplinary and interdisciplinary work across the Graduate School.
+With such a diverse research culture, students are exposed to a range of research methods and benefit from the multidisciplinary and interdisciplinary work across the Doctoral School.

 This programme is waiting to hear about funding for the next session, or external funding will be applied for once a suitable candidate is selected.
 Applications are welcome - please see programme details for further information.